 As the name implies, antiques are even older.
 Jewelry made over 100 years ago falls in this category.
 So if you have any jewel from your great grandparents, perhaps that will count as an antique today.

 Absolutely!
-Vintage jewelry remains timeless because it combines craftsmanship, symbolism and elegance that continue to inspire modern jewelry designers.
+Vintage jewelry remains classic because it combines craftsmanship, symbolism and grace that continue to inspire modern jewelry designers.

 To maintain the brilliance of vintage jewelry, follow a few steps.
 Store it in soft pouches and avoid harsh chemicals.
 Have it professionally cleaned and checked for setting security.
 Proper care ensures its beauty lasts generations.